Concordium/concordium.github.io/source/mainnet/net/guides/shield-ccd-wallets.rst

         ..
 Note::

             You can hide the shielded balance when finished to prevent accidental shielding.
-In the Account transaction overview tap the |hamburger| menu and tap **Hide shielded balance for account name**.
+In the Account transaction overview tap |acct-settings| and tap **Hide shielded balance**.
 This removes the shielded balance tab and the Shield button from the accounts view.
-Note that the shielded balance still exists on the account, it is just not shown in the interface.
+Note that the shielded balance still exists on the account; it is just not shown in the interface.

     .. dropdown:: Unshield CCD